rcky844/knowledge-handbook/Biology/Reproduction & Genetics/Basic Genetics/Mendel's laws of inheritance.md

 - All <u>genes</u> are <u>inherited from the offsprings' parents</u>.

 **Deduction**:
-- Offspring D is white in colour, then it <u>posses white colour allele</u>.
+- Offspring D is white in colour, so it <u>posses white colour allele</u>.
-- This white colour allele is <u>inherited from one of its parents, A or B</u>.
-- <u>Either A or B should posses a white colour allele.</u>
+- As the white colour allele is <u>inherited from one of its parents, A or B</u>, <u>either A or B should posses a white colour allele.</u>
 - However, A and B are all <u>red in colour</u>, that means they all also <u>posses red colour allele</u>.
-- So A or B should be <u>heterozygous</u>, and since red colour allele express in this condition, red colour allele is dominant.
+- So <span style="color: skyblue">either A or B</span> should be <span style="color: violet">heterozygous</span>, and since red colour allele express in this condition, red colour allele is dominant.